Morry Schwartz: Book and magazine publishing

 In the 1980s he established Schwartz Publishing, mainly publishing American self-help books.
 Its all-time bestseller was Life's Little Instruction Book, with 300,000 copies sold.

 In the 1990s Schwartz Publishing set up the Black Inc imprint, publishing since 2001 the Quarterly Essay and, since 2005, The Monthly.

 On 1 March 2014 he launched The Saturday Paper, and in 2017 Australian Foreign Affairs, a journal discussing foreign policy.

 Schwartz was chairman of the board of Schwartz Media until December 2023, when he resigned the position and said that he would be stepping back from hands-on operations.

 Property development

 In 1974 Schwartz moved into the construction and property development industry.
 His company, first named Aardvark, was later renamed Pan Urban.
 His business barely survived the 1989 property crash.

 Schwartz was the major stakeholder of Pan Urban in 2014.
 Its portfolio included the St Falls, Silverski and Huski hotels in Falls Creek, Victoria, the Watergate towers in Docklands and the refurbishment of the Melbourne General Post Office.
 Several of their projects were designed by his stepdaughter, architect Zahava Elenberg.
 As of 2023 the company is no longer registered for GST.

 In 2009, he set up a real estate website, listing only houses for sale valued at over $1 million, called thehomepage.com.au.
 It was owned by start-up company Dog No. 7.

 Schwartz exited the property development business in late 2017.

-Personal life

-Schwartz is married to gallery owner Anna Schwartz.